In The Story of a New Name, we continue to follow the story of Lenu and Lila, the two childhood friends from My Brilliant Friend.

-Within this book, we continue to follow the story of Lenu and Lila.
-Time passed by them, not a lot, but enough to grow the abyss between these two friends even larger.
+Time passed for them, not a lot, but enough to widen the abyss between these two friends even further.

-Lenu no longer belongs to the misery and violence of her neighborhood, yet she’s still not a part of this new world she is now engulfed to.
-Her insecurities are glaring and it almost hurts us readers that have been following each one of her steps to get here, knowing that she’s doing her best and how much effort she put into this.
+Lenu no longer belongs to the misery and violence of her neighborhood, yet she’s still not a part of this new world she is now engulfed in.
+Her insecurities are glaring, and it almost hurts us readers who have been following each step of her journey to get here, knowing how hard she’s worked and how much she's put into this.

 Elena Ferrante is an amazing writer and created the kind of story we just want to keep reading, non-stop, until the very last page.